 Interstate 79 intertwines with Big Sandy Creek along west from Newton to Amma in Roane County, West Virginia.
-Photo taken 06/24/12.
+06/24/12

 North from there, I-79 bends back to the east through Canonsburg, Bridgeville, Carnegie and other west Pittsburgh suburbs.
 The freeway bypasses the Steel City to the Ohio River at Corapolis and the Pennsylvania Turnpike at Cranberry Township.
 Beyond there from Harmony north toward Lake Erie, Interstate 79 travels a rural route to meet I-80 outside Mercer and I-90 at Mc Kean Township.
-The northern terminus sees the freeway transition into Bayfront Parkway to the west of Downtown Erie.
+The freeway transitions into Bayfront Parkway to the west of Downtown Erie at the north end.

 Parallel U.S. Routes